open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 EOF
 ```

-This installs Istio and configures the OpenTelemetry tracing provider.
-We are
+This installs Istio and configures the OpenTelemetry tracing provider to
-using the `http` exporter, and sending to the OTLP/HTTP endpoint in the Jaeger
+use the `http` exporter over OTLP/HTTP, with the Jaeger
-collector.
-We are also enabling the environment resource detector in
+collector as endpoint.
+This configuration also enables the environment resource detector in
 `resource_detectors`.

 Next, we need to enable the tracer using Istio's